nikhiljainlive/CoroutinePermissions/README.md

 val coroutinePermissions = CoroutinePermissions.of(this)
 ```

-Here in `CoroutinePermissions.of(this)`, **this** refers to either AppCompatActivity or Fragment if being called in Activity or Fragment respectively.
+Here in `CoroutinePermissions.of(this)`, **this** refers to either FragmentActivity or Fragment if being called in FragmentActivity or Fragment respectively.

-**NOTE:** `CoroutinePermissions.of(this)` must be called in the `CREATED` lifecycle state of Activity or Fragment otherwise the call will throw an `kotlin.IllegalStateException: Coroutine Permissions object should be instantiated in CREATED lifecycle state`.
+**NOTE:** `CoroutinePermissions.of(this)` must be called in the `CREATED` lifecycle state of FragmentActivity or Fragment otherwise the call will throw an `kotlin.IllegalStateException: Coroutine Permissions object should be instantiated in CREATED lifecycle state`.

-Request Single Permssion : let's take an example of fine location permission -
+Request Single Permission : let's take an example of fine location permission -

 Kotlin
 ```kotlin